 CFBAI’s 2021 Snapshot found that the top non-CFBAI participant product categories on children’s TV networks are candy or restaurant foods.
 These ads typically feature foods or meals that do not meet CFBAI’s nutrition criteria.

 CFBAI publishes Annual Compliance and Progress Reports that describe participants’ compliance and program developments.
 These reports consistently have found excellent compliance by participants with their CFBAI pledges on TV and in digital media.
-These Reports have noted occasions when non-qualifying foods were advertised in covered media to children under age 12.
+These reports have noted occasions when non-qualifying foods were advertised in covered media to children.
 However, these lapses are infrequent and when called to a participant’s attention or self-detected, they are quickly remedied, including modification of procedures to prevent re-occurrence.